 The four phases only compound if they have been rehearsed before the incident.
 FORKOFF engagements install the protocol as a four-week rollout on a steady-state week, never during an active incident.
 Week one writes the postmortem template and assigns named phase owners plus fallbacks.
 Week two ships the usage query and the credit email template into a draft state.
 Week three runs the protocol against a simulated incident pulled from a competitor's public postmortem; the team executes all four phases against the fake timeline to shake out the coordination failures before they happen in public.
 Week four is the steady state.

 The drill is load-bearing.
 Nine of the eleven FORKOFF-audited incidents where the protocol underperformed had a written plan but had never run a simulation.
 The failure was always the same: phase one ships late because the named owner is on holiday and the fallback was never assigned, or phase three ships blanket because the usage query was never written and the team defaults to a marketing-safe answer.
-A single simulated run per quarter, ideally against a real competitor postmortem (easy to find on Hacker News), surfaces these failures cheaply.
+A single simulated run per quarter, ideally against a real competitor postmortem (easy to find on Hacker News), surfaces these failures at low cost.
 The adjacent motions FORKOFF installs are covered in the Agent-Native GTM Founder Stack and the Founder Funnel Strategy.

 Two operational notes that keep teams honest.
 The protocol is quarterly, not reactive; the rehearsal happens on a boring week so the muscle exists when it is needed.
 And the named postmortem template is the one asset that disproportionately pays for itself; teams that have a clean v1 template ship phase one inside 24 hours every time.
 Teams without one ship on day four, if at all.